fuzzylogicxx/fuzzylogic/posts/duet-design-system.md

 linkTarget: https://www.duetds.com/using-components/

 ---
-Here’s a lovely Design System that interestingly was built using [Eleventy](https://www.11ty.dev/).
+Here’s a lovely Design System that interestingly uses [Eleventy](https://www.11ty.dev/) for its reference website and other generated artefacts:

+> We use Eleventy for both the static documentation and the dynamically generated parts like component playgrounds and design tokens.
+We don’t currently use a JavaScript framework on the website, except Duet’s own components.
 ---

-I find this one interesting both from the Design System perspective (it contains lots of interesting component techniques and options) but also in terms of how far 11ty can be taken.
+I find Duet interesting both from the Design System perspective (it contains lots of interesting component techniques and options) but also in terms of how far 11ty can be pushed.